 Can I transcribe TEDx talks?

 Yes.
 TEDx talks posted on YouTube can be imported and transcribed in VidNotes just like any other YouTube video.
-This is especially useful since TEDx talks often do not have official transcripts available on the TED website.
+Especially useful since TEDx talks often don't have official transcripts on the TED website.

 How do I use VidNotes flashcards to study for exams?

-After generating flashcards from a TED Talk, review them using spaced repetition — go through the flashcards the day you watch the talk, again two days later, then a week later.
-This pattern leverages how memory works to move information from short-term to long-term recall.
+After generating flashcards from a TED Talk, review them using spaced repetition.
+Go through the flashcards the day you watch the talk, again two days later, then a week later.
+That pattern works with how memory functions to move information from short-term to long-term recall.
 Export the flashcards and integrate them into your regular study routine.

 Learn More from Every Talk

-TED Talks contain some of the most accessible expert knowledge available.
-Transcription with VidNotes ensures you actually retain and can reference that knowledge, turning 15 minutes of watching into lasting understanding.
-Try it with the next TED Talk that inspires you.
+TED Talks contain some of the most accessible expert knowledge out there.
+Transcription with VidNotes makes sure you actually retain and can reference that knowledge, turning 15 minutes of watching into lasting understanding.
+Try it with the next TED Talk that catches your attention.